-Susan is a Visiting Scholar at NOAA's National Climatic Data Center in Asheville NC, as well as at the National Center for Atmospheric Research in Boulder, CO.
+Susan has been a Visiting Scholar at NOAA's National Climatic Data Center in Asheville NC, as well as at the National Center for Atmospheric Research in Boulder, CO.
 She was recently elected a Fellow of the American Association for the Advancement of Science (AAAS) for her "exceptional contributions in the area of science communication, particularly for communication of the science of climate change to policymakers and the public."
 She currently serves as Communication Advisor to the World Meteorological Organization Commission for Climatology, and is on Board of Directors of the American Geophysical Union (AGU).
 She is also a member of the American Meteorological Society.

 Among Susan's recent accomplishments, she published an article, co-authored with Science Director Richard Somerville, in Physics Today in December 2011.
 The article, "Communicating the Science of Climate Change", discussed how scientists can improve how they communicate to an under-informed and indifferent public.